srogers/conferences/README.md

 Various little tweaks are required to make Heroku happy:

  - config.assets.initialize_on_precompile = false in config/application.rb, see https://devcenter.heroku.com/articles/rails3x-asset-pipeline-cedar#troubleshooting
- - Add 'thin' gem to the bundle, add a Procfile, and add config.ru
+ - Add a Procfile, and add config.ru
  - define development environment in .env (and git ignore that file)
  - list vendor assets in config/environments/production.rb for precompilation (if compiling assets at deployment)